Saad3123/EDABestRestaurant/README.md

 # EDABestRestaurant

-Project currency has dependency issue, working on it :)
+Project currency has update issues, working on it :)